nuxt/website-v2/content/en/guides/examples/external-packages-plugin.md

 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/04_directory_structure/12_plugins_external
 ---

 In this example we show how to use a plugin with an external package - axios.
 In the `package.json` file you can see that `@nuxtjs/axios` has been installed.
-This is then added to the `modules` property of our `nuxt.config` file.
+This is then added to the `modules` property of our `nuxt.config.js` file.
 You will also see we have registered our plugin which is located in the plugin folder and is called `axios.js`

 Our plugin is a function that passes in `$axios` and redirect to the context.
 This intercepts the `$axios` call using the `onError()` function and if there is an error with the response status of '404' we redirect the user to the no-posts page.